kiro6/penetration-testing-notes/Penetration Testing/ACLs-ACEs Abuse Attacks/README.md

 1) **Access over User account allows for:**
    - Change the Target's Password
-   - Targeted Kerberoasting: Assign an SPN to the user's account to make it kerberoastable
+   - Targeted Kerberoasting: we could `assign them an SPN` and perform a `Kerberoasting attack` (which relies on the target account having a weak password set).
    - Shadow Credentials: Use this technique to impersonate a user
 2) **Access over Group allows for:**
-   - Add current user to the target Group
+   - we could `add ourselves` or another `security principal` to a given group.
 3) **Access over Computer user allows for:**
-   - Kerberos Resource-based Constrained Delegation
+   - we could perform a `Kerberos Resource-based Constrained Delegation` attack.
    - Shadow Credentials: Use this technique to impersonate a computer